 If the ambient temperature is too low, the paint won't harden or cure.
 If the temperature is too high, the paint will set almost instantly, leaving the layer just below in a liquid state.
 The result is a very poor paint job.

 Sanding and Cleaning

 Surface prep is essential.
 In fact, prep should comprise about 80% to 90% of the job.
 Paint will not stick to dirty, oily, or greasy surfaces.

 Paint will not adhere well to glossy surfaces either, so sanding is a vital step.

 There are two main methods of applying paint to various surfaces: spray painting and brush painting.
 These methods are geared toward the home hobbyist or the adventurous hobbyist—the best one for you depends on the equipment available to you and/or your experience.

-The paint is applied with a roller and then followed up almost immediately with the tip of a fine bristle or foam brush.
-Tools requirements are a solvent resistant roller, solvent resistant roller covers, brushes, containers, paint filters, eye and hand protection, stirrers, solvents, and plenty of rags.
+- Roll and Tip Method: The paint is applied with a roller and then followed up almost immediately with the tip of a fine bristle or foam brush.
+Tools requirements are a solvent-resistant roller, solvent-resistant roller covers, brushes, containers, paint filters, eye and hand protection, stirrers, solvents, and plenty of rags.